standard-for-public-code/standard-for-public-code/introduction.md

 ## Technological sovereignty and democratic accountability

-Residents deserve better.
+Public institutions, civil servants and residents deserve better.

 We believe software can no longer be a black box, ordered from outside companies that keep the underlying logic hidden in proprietary code bases.
 Instead, governments need technological sovereignty - allowing them to set and control the functioning of public software, just like they are able to set and control policy that is legally formulated in laws.
 Citizens and civil society actors need this software to be transparent and accountable.
 The design of software as an essential civic infrastructure should honor digital citizens’ rights.

 ## Designing truly public software

-Public code gives residents what they deserve.
+Public code gives public institutions, civil servants and residents what they deserve.

 Public software must be: